rashidsabbir/extractor/extension_instructions.md

 https://packaging.python.org/tutorials/distributing-packages/

+Make sure you have registered an account on pypi, gotten permission to upload new versions, and filled out a .pypirc file under your home directory, and now you can add updates by the normal proceedure.

 After initial setup, the normal proceedure is as follows:
 1) Make your changes to source files
 2) Update setup.py:

 	-make sure to add any newly required pip-installable dependencies to the install_requires argument to setup

-	-Iterate the version number in setup.py
+	-Iterate the version number in setup.py (e.g. change 0.1.1 to 0.1.2)

 	-If you want to add any new scripts, add them to the scripts argument to setup